validcube/validcube.github.io/SECURITY.md

 the reproduce steps in clear and consise way as possible to prevent any mistake during communication.

-You'll receive an update when the reported vulnerability is accepted, declined or fixed.
+You'll receive an update when the reported vulnerability is accepted, declined, fixed or requested for more information.